Rdatatable/data.table/GOVERNANCE.md

 * Regular CRAN releases should ideally occur twice per year, and can include new features.
 * A hotfix/patch CRAN release should occur when CRAN asks for one, at which time the CRAN maintainer should post an issue on github, and ask others to help fix/prepare the release.
-* Both kinds of releases should be discussed in an issue, and the release should happen only if there is general consensus that it is ok to go ahead (no Reviewer/Committer has expressed major blocking concerns).
+* Both kinds of releases should be discussed in an issue, and the release should happen only if there is general consensus that it is OK to go ahead (no Reviewer/Committer has expressed major blocking concerns).
 * It is the responsibility of the CRAN maintainer to ensure quality prior to release.
 This includes CRAN checks, unit tests, performance tests, etc, and these tasks can be delegated to others.

 ## Changing this GOVERNANCE.md document